LettyMoila/GirlsTechConnect/README.md

 # WeatherOn

-A forecast app built using react js and api
+A forecast app built using react js and openweather api